 The Peace and War Summit at Norwich University, America’s oldest private military college and birthplace of the Reserve Officers’ Training Corps (ROTC), examines significant international issues with an eye at recommending viable solutions.
 The inaugural summit, a two-day event in September 2018, addressed North Korea’s nuclear and missile challenges.
-In our 2021 summit, we discussed a most pressing issue in the current global community—escalation of the U.S.-China rivalry.
-Specifically, the 2021 summit highlighted challenges derived from military/security, economic, and technological angles.
+In our 2021 summit, we discussed a most pressing issue in the current global community — escalation of the U.S.-China rivalry.
+Specifically, the 2021 summit highlighted challenges derived from military/security, economic and technological angles.

-Due to the pandemic, we offered the 2021 summit virtually.
+Because of the pandemic, we offered the 2021 summit virtually.
 We invite you to view the highlights video, above, as well as recordings of all panel discussions, below.

 On the Path to Conflict?

 Live webinar and/or prerecording.

 We invite you to view all our recorded sessions, below.

 Mark C. Anarumo, PhD | Colonel, USAF (Ret)

 Keynote: CHARLES W. HOOPER, LIEUTENANT GENERAL IN THE U.S. ARMY (RET.)

 Lieutenant General Charles Hooper, USA (Ret.), delivers his keynote address for the Peace and War Summit at Norwich University.
 The 2021 summit discusses a most pressing issue in the current global community—escalation of the U.S.-China rivalry—and highlights the challenges from military/security, economic, and technological angles.